What is Domestic Violence?

 The WRC provides emergency shelter to women and their children who are victims of domestic violence.
 During their residency at Helen’s House, assistance is provided to attain resources for meeting immediate and future needs.
 Emergency shelter for male victims is provided through collaborative agreements with other area agencies.

-The WRC owns and operates Madeleine’s House a transitional home where clients can sign a lease, pay a portion of rent and are allowed to stay for up to two years.
+The WRC owns and operates Madeleine’s House a transitional home where clients can sign a lease, pay a portion of the rent, and are allowed to stay for up to two years.

 Information and Referral: